Chapter 23

 Dutch Eric and came to appreciate his generosity and his sense of

-humour, he reckoned that they should stipulate in contracts that
+humour, he reckoned that we should stipulate in contracts that

 all of our agents should be called Eric as, in his experience, people